jostmey/ConnectFour/README.md

 ## Description

 Play [Connect Four](https://en.wikipedia.org/wiki/Connect_Four) against the computer with this Java applet.
-Right click on the mouse to drop a piece into the highlighted column.
+Right click on the mouse to drop a piece into the selected column.
 After watching your piece fall the computer will make its move.
 The difficulty setting can be adjusted to easy, medium, or hard.

 ![alt text](img/Screenshot.png "Screenshot of Applet")